tari-labs/tari-university/src/cryptography/amortization-bp-ipp/mainreport.md

 At the end of the  $k$  IPP rounds, there are  $8$  distinct triples and 4 distinct doubles.
-These are sufficient to form all the required  $32$  quintuplets, and it takes exactly  $32$  multiplications form them all.
+These are sufficient to form all the required  $32$  quintets, and it takes exactly  $32$  multiplications form them all.

 The **total cost** of computing the coefficients for  $n = 32$  using  *Algorithm 1*  is  $\mathbf{4 + 8 + 4 + 32 = 48}$.